How to Replace a Heating Element in an Electric Water Heater

 How to Test a Heating Element

-To test an electric water heater heating element, you will need to use a multimeter or multi-tester.
+To test an electric water heater heating element, you will need to be familiar with the use of a multimeter.

-Turn off power to the electric water heater at the main power panel by turning off the circuit breaker or fuse that controls power to the heater.
+Turn off power to the electric water heater at the main power panel by turning off the circuit breaker or removing the fuse that controls power to the water heater's circuit.

-Wait for the water in the tank to cool.
-This is very important because the heating elements operate off a thermostat, and hot water in the tank will affect electrical flow to the heating elements.
+Wait for the water in the tank to cool; this can take two hours or more.
+This is very important because the heating elements are controlled by thermostats, and hot water in the tank will affect the electrical flow to the heating elements.